alokydv9045/invertis-feedback-system/README.md

 ## 📝 License

-MIT License — Developed for **Invertis University, Bareilly** by Team Saraswat.
+MIT License — Developed for **Invertis University, Bareilly** by APS.